prest/angular-prest/README.md

 yours app.module.ts

 ```
-import { AngularPrestModule } from './prest.provider';
+import { AngularPrestModule } from 'angular-prest';
 ```

 and put AngularPrestModule in imports: